'Bukayo and Emile are special but Mesut's the best I've seen' - Arsenal youngster on Saka, Smith Rowe and Ozil | Goal.com

 “He was an U16 playing in our U18s and he was consistently the best player.
 If there was one person who you knew would go and score you a goal or produce a bit of magic, it would be him.

-“Even in the U23s, I remember that a lot of our hopes we’re almost put on him, or mine we’re anyway.
+“Even in the U23s, I remember that a lot of our hopes we’re put on him, or mine were anyway.
 He was the one person who I knew would score or win us the game.

 “So, I’m just glad to see the club recognised that special talent because he’s such a nice, humble person.
 You want him to do really well because he’s such a nice guy and he works really hard.